When you fly to Tokyo, things to learn about the airports are not very well-known among first-time visitors. Learn them from a local here.

 You’ll be an expert if you have fresh peanuts on the plane back home with remembering your sweet memories in Japan.

-Good news is that Setsubun Festival at Naritasan Shinshoji Temple is one of the biggest and most famous in Japan.
+If you are visiting Narita on 3 or 4 Februaly (depends on the year), I have good news for you.
+Setsubun Festival at Narita-san Shinshoji Temple is one of the biggest and most famous in Japan.
 Some sumo wrestlers and actors are invited to scatter soybeans.

-When I went to Setsubun Festival in Asakusa last year, I heard some people were whispering that there were so many visitors in Narita-san that some people got injured when they tried to catch soybeans… I don’t know it’s true or not, but it is definitely true that setsubun in Narita is so exciting.
-If you are in Tokyo on 3 February (2016), put Narita on your travel schedule.
+When I went to Setsubun Festival in Asakusa last year, I heard some people whispering that there were so many visitors in Narita-san that some people even got injured when they tried to catch soybeans… I don’t know it’s true or not, but it is definitely true that setsubun in Narita is so exciting.

-Have a nice extra day trip to Narita and wait for my next post about souvenirs!
+Have a nice extra day trip to Narita!

 Narita Visitor Information